mohitagGit/reactbaristacoffee/README.md

 ### Clone `reactbaristacoffee`

 Clone the `reactbaristacoffee` repository using git:

 ```
 git clone https://github.com/mohitagarwal2599/reactbaristacoffee.git
 cd reactbaristacoffee
 ```

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds this app for production to the `build` folder.\

 ### Screenshots of flow of application